How Dummy Tickets Work for Visa Applications in 2025

 But don’t confuse it with a “fake ticket.”
 A dummy ticket is generated through real airline systems.
 It can be verified.
 It has an actual PNR in many cases.
 It's legal, reliable, and safe when you get it from a trusted source.

 So if you're unsure about your travel dates or don't want to take risks, a dummy ticket gives you a smarter option.
+Travelers from countries like India or Brazil often use these for B1/B2 US visas, where proving ties to home country includes showing intent to return via such reservations.

 Why Embassies and Immigration Ask for Flight Proof